 Essentially, before 2007/2008, teams weren’t getting as much bang for their buck — and after 2007/2008, they started getting more bang for their buck.

-Tags: Atlanta Hawks Boston Celtics Charlotte Bobcats Chicago Bulls Cleveland Cavaliers Dallas Mavericks Denver Nuggets Detroit Pistons Featured Golden State Warriors Houston Rockets Indiana Pacers Los Angeles Lakers Memphis Grizzlies Miami Heat Milwaukee Bucks New York Knicks Oklahoma City Thunder Popular San Antonio Spurs
+Tags: Atlanta Hawks Boston Celtics Charlotte Bobcats Chicago Bulls Cleveland Cavaliers Dallas Mavericks Denver Nuggets Detroit Pistons Golden State Warriors Houston Rockets Indiana Pacers Los Angeles Lakers Memphis Grizzlies Miami Heat Milwaukee Bucks New York Knicks Oklahoma City Thunder San Antonio Spurs